zauberware/humhub-weather-module/README.md

 2. Rename module directory ```weather``` (May not be required!)
 3. Enable module from >Admin>Modules
 4. Enter API Key and location

+## Open Tasks for v1.0
+* Remove last german translations and export keys
+* Translations german and english

 ## Authors/Module Website